-What exactly is the behavioral science community doing if not immediately testing the first elemental, unified, and falsifiable model in 150 years?
+What exactly is the behavioral science community doing if not immediately testing the first elemental, unified, and falsifiable model in nearly 150 years?

-After just one week of being published—nobody expected a parade.
+After just one week of being published, nobody expected a parade.

 Not even a “congratulations.”
-In fact, we expect nothing other than testing.
+In fact, we expect nothing other than TESTING!

-It is not a clinical therapeutic intervention.
+UBM is not a clinical therapeutic intervention.

 Get it?